 Eagle-i is an internet portal maintained and updated by IALS library staff.
 It allows you to search for quality web resources on environmental law and climate change.

 A valuable free source is BAILII, the British and Irish Legal information Institute which is based and maintained at IALS.
 It provides free access to full text UK judgments and legislation on a wide range of subjects including environmental law and climate change and also links to other free World Law databases.
 Jurisdictions covered in these resources include Commonwealth countries eg. AustLII (Australia) and CanLII (Canada), France, Germany, Italy, the USA and South Africa.

 The following represent a sample of the available quality individual web resources on environmental law and climate change:

 ASIL Electronic Resource Guide: Environmental Law (Anne Burnett) updated 2015

 Heidi Frostestad Kuehl.
 Basic Guide to International Environmental Legal Research.
 Updated June 2017 (Globalex)

 Deborah Paulus-Jagrič.
 Global warming: a comparative guide to the E.U. and the U.S. and their approaches to the U.N. framework convention on climate change and the Kyoto protocol.
-(Updated October 2014) (Globalex)
+(Updated by Heidi Frostestad Kuehl 2019) (Globalex)